 We offer 1-on-1 and online lessons.
 Online lessons can be taken from all over the world.
-In person lessons are held in 3430 Vinton Ave, Culver City 90034 and 13615 Burbank Blvd, Sherman Oaks, 91401 CA.
+In person lessons are held in 3430 Vinton Ave, Culver City 90034 and 13615 Burbank Blvd, Van Nuys, 91401 CA.

 Do you offer online lessons?

 Yes we do!
 If you don’t live in Southern California and still would like to take lessons, no problem!
 We happily offer Skype or FaceTime lessons.
 All you need is a computer (Macbook Pro or iPads both have fantastic built in cameras and microphones and deliver clean sound and clear picture) and a Skype or FaceTime account along with a solid internet connection (we recommend a minimum of 5 Mb/s download speed and 2 Mb/s upload speed) and you are good to go.
 If you have any further questions please contact Vocals-on-Stage at email@example.com